 It was for such reasons that Brother Lee warned us, “We all must realize that even a small amount of teaching in a different way destroys the recovery” (Elders’ Training, Book 3: The Way to Carry Out the Vision, 43).

 In these matters the story of the believers in Ephesus is instructive.
 Paul’s visits to Ephesus are recorded in Acts 18:19-21 and in chapter 19.
-On his second visit, Paul remained in Ephesus for three years (Acts 20:31).
+On his second visit Paul remained in Ephesus for three years (Acts 20:31).
 During a stopover in Miletus on his way to Jerusalem, Paul called for the Ephesian elders to come to him, at which time he warned them that “from among you yourselves men will rise up, speaking perverted things to draw away the disciples after them” (v.
 30).
 The last phrase in this sentence shows that the impure motive of those who teach differently is to gain a personal following.
 It was after this that Paul charged Timothy to remain in Ephesus to charge certain ones not to teach differently (1 Tim.
 1:3-4).
-However, after this, Paul wrote that “all who are in Asia turned away from me” (2 Tim.
+Nevertheless, later Paul wrote that “all who are in Asia turned away from me” (2 Tim.
 1:15).
 The last mention of Ephesus is in the book of Revelation, where the Lord Himself says, “But I have one thing against you, that you have left your first love.
 Remember therefore where you have fallen from and repent and do the first works; but if not, I am coming to you and will remove your lampstand out of its place, unless you repent” (Rev. 2:4-5).

 The progression here should be a sobering word to us, especially because we have observed the same thing in our own history.
 The New Testament ministry is a betrothing ministry (2 Cor.
 11:2), causing us to love the Lord and to care for His heart’s desire above all.
 Whenever someone promotes a different teaching, a teaching other than the apostles’ teaching for the building up of the Body of Christ in local churches in one common harmonious fellowship, the result is the same—questionings, contentions, and ultimately division.
-The same is true when someone uses selected portions of the Bible or of the ministry to advance their own private views.
+The same is true when someone uses selected portions of the Bible or of the ministry to advance his own private views.
 May the Lord preserve us in His recovery.